aindo-com/aindo-anonymize/docs/index.md

 pip install aindo-anonymize
 ```

-It officially supports Python versions 3.10 and above.
+It officially supports Python versions from 3.10 to 3.14 (inclusive).

 ## Quick example